Charlie and the Chocolate Factory (film): Casting

 Johnny Depp was the only actor Burton considered for the role, although Dwayne Johnson was Burton's second choice in case Depp was unavailable.
-This marked the first time Burton did not face pushback from the studio for wanting to cast Depp, as the blockbuster success of Pirates of the Caribbean had Warner Bros. enthused about Depp being in the leading role.
-It was Depp's intention to portray the character in a completely different way than Gene Wilder did in the 1971 film adaptation.
+This marked the first time Burton did not face pushback from the studio for wanting to cast Depp, as the blockbuster success of Pirates of the Caribbean (2003) had Warner Bros. enthused about Depp being in the leading role.
+It was Depp's intention to portray the character in a completely different way from Gene Wilder in the 1971 film adaptation.
 Depp and Burton derived their Willy Wonka from children's television show hosts such as Bob Keeshan from Captain Kangaroo, Fred Rogers, and Al Lewis from The Uncle Al Show, and Depp also took inspiration from various game show hosts.
-Burton recalled from his childhood that the characters were bizarre but left lasting impressions, saying "I used to watch a guy with a sheriff's hat, or a guy who wore a weird leisure suit, or Captain Kangaroo, this guy had a weird haircut and a mustache and sideburns.
+Burton recalled from his childhood that the characters were bizarre but left lasting impressions, saying, "I used to watch a guy with a sheriff's hat, or a guy who wore a weird leisure suit, or Captain Kangaroo, this guy had a weird haircut and a mustache and sideburns.
 And you think back and go, 'What the fuck was that?'
 But they left a strong impression on you."
 Depp based Wonka's exaggerated bob cut and sunglasses on Vogue magazine editor Anna Wintour.
 According to Depp, "the hair I imagined as a kind of Prince Valiant do, high bangs and a bob, extreme and very unflattering but something that Wonka probably thinks is cool because he's been locked away for such a long time and doesn't know any better, like the outdated slang he uses."
 Depp also based Wonka's unique voice on how he imagined George W. Bush sounding like while high on drugs.

 The casting calls for Charlie Bucket, Violet Beauregarde, Veruca Salt, and Mike Teavee took place in the United States and United Kingdom, while Augustus Gloop's casting took place in Germany.
 Burton said he sought actors "who had something of the character in them", and found Mike Teavee the hardest character to cast.
-Burton was having trouble casting Charlie, until Depp, who had worked with Freddie Highmore on Finding Neverland, suggested Highmore for the part.
+Burton was having trouble casting Charlie, until Depp, who had worked with Freddie Highmore on Finding Neverland (2004), suggested Highmore for the part.
 Highmore had already read the book before, but decided to read it once more prior to auditioning.
 The actor did not see the original film adaptation, and chose not to see it until after Burton's production, so his portrayal would not be influenced.
 Before Adam Godley was officially cast as Mr. Teavee, Tim Allen, Ray Romano, and Bob Saget were considered for the role.
 Gregory Peck was reportedly considered for the role of Grandpa Joe but died before being able to accept the role.